-Covid 19 coronavirus: Boris Johnson admitted to intensive care in hospital
+Covid 19 coronavirus: Boris Johnson admitted to intensive care

 Hill said there are various types of breathing help, depending on the person and the difficulties.

-"The reasons some people get seriously ill with Covid-19 while others have minor symptoms is not yet fully understood,?
-Hill said.
+"The reasons some people get seriously ill with Covid-19 while others have minor symptoms is not yet fully understood," Hill said.
 "But doctors managing these patients report that more men than women have serious problems, and patients who are overweight or have previous health problems are at higher risk." - AP

 • Covid19.govt.nz: The Government's official Covid-19 advisory website